FC Chornomorets-2 Odesa

-FC Chornomorets-2 Odesa is former football team that was the reserve team of the FC Chornomorets Odesa.
-It was created out of the Chornomorets reserves team that competed in the Soviet competition in 1992.
-It was dissolved in 2020.
+Chornomorets-2 Odesa is football reserve team of the FC Chornomorets Odesa.
+It was created out of the FC Chornomorets reserves team that competed in the Soviet competition in 1992.
+It was dissolved (2012, 2020) and re-established (2019, 2025) twice.

 History

 The team was allowed to enter the professional level competition and participate in the First League.
 In its short history, it performed under par and was taken out of the professional level competitions by 1995.
 In 1999, it was reformed on the base of the defunct SC Odesa.

 Since the creation of the Youth and Reserves competition for the Ukrainian Premier League for 2004–05 season, the team left the Second League and entered the competition for the double teams.
 Upon relegation of the first squad from the Premier League after 2009–10 season, the team reentered the Second League as Chornomorets-2 Odesa.

 The administration of the club decided to remove the club from the 2011–12 Ukrainian Second League during the mid season winter break indicating that there was no benefit having a third professional team.
 The club played sixteen games in the League and had a record of 5 wins, 5 draws and 6 losses with 19 goals scored and 20 allowed.

+Since the 2025–26 season the team was re-established, and plays in the Ukrainian second league.